Before you go to the effort of compressing your PowerPoint presentation, ask yourself if you even need to bother?

 - Spot check your Notes Master

-Formatting the Notes Master is a great way to create branded handouts for your speaker notes, but if there are large graphics here that you are not using, compressing or removing them can help reduce the size of your presentation.
+Formatting the Notes Master is a terrific way to create branded handouts for your speaker notes.
+However, if there are large graphics here that you are not using, compressing, or removing them can help reduce the size of your presentation.

-Below are examples of animated 3D models you can insert into PowerPoint (below I’ve selected the rhinoceros).
+Below are examples of animated 3D models you can insert into PowerPoint.
+I’ve selected the rhinoceros.

-These 3D models can be quite large and there is currently no way to compress these graphics.
+These 3D models can be quite large and there is currently no way to compress them.
 Notice in the picture below how adding just one animated 3D model adds over 26 MB to the PowerPoint file.

 So if you need to reduce the size of your presentation, try to replace any 3D models with a static image.
 For example, instead of using the 3D rhinoceros, use a picture of a rhinoceros instead.

-Notice in that the resolution picture of the rhinoceros below is still 7x smaller than the 3D model on the left (and you could save even more space by compressing the image as discussed above
+Notice that the picture of the rhinoceros is 7x smaller than the 3D model on the left.

 5. Convert PowerPoint to PDF

-If you are distributing your presentation as a PDF file or handout, instead of trying to compress your images and videos, you can simply convert your presentation to the PDF file format to reduce your file size.
+If you don’t need to present using PowerPoint, instead of trying to compress your presentation, you can simply convert it to the PDF file format.

-That’s because the PDF conversion process will automatically compress your images, remove your video and media files, 3D models etc.
+That’s because the PDF conversion process automatically compresses images and removes any videos, 3D models, etc.

 - Hit F12 to open the Save As dialog box